Faculty Interested in Teaching a Summer Abroad Course

 The Summer Abroad office tries to offer courses that can be counted towards minor, major or specialist programs but that also have few or no prerequisites so that they may be taken as electives.

 Complementarity: Our goal is to have courses that complement other courses at that site as well as other Summer Abroad offerings.
 Competing offerings are avoided.

-Diversity in Offerings: In large programs (e.g. Siena, Hong Kong), courses from a variety of disciplines are offered in order to attract and accommodate the needs of as many students as possible.
-In general, course are changed from year to year to keep the curriculum 'fresh.'
+Diversity in Offerings: In large programs (e.g. Siena, England), courses from a variety of disciplines are offered in order to attract and accommodate the needs of as many students as possible.
+In general, courses may changed from year to year to keep the curriculum 'fresh.'

 Note: the number of courses offered per site is determined based on historical program enrolment, residence capacity and the quality of the student experience.

 Status at U of T